-Posted by Pat Alderman on May 29, 2008 at 04:37 PM | Permalink | Comments (5) | TrackBack (0)
+Posted by SLA-Divisions on May 28, 2013 at 07:14 AM | Permalink | Comments (0) | TrackBack (0)

 The Military Libraries Division (MLD) was the talk of the SLA Leadership Summit, held February 6-8, 2013 in Dallas, TX.
 MLD had several members and past members attending the SLA Leadership Summit, including Michael F. Moore (Division Chair), Christine Marshall (Director – Conference Planner 2014), Betty Edwards (Director – Conference Planner 2015, also representing the Engineering Division), Marie Kaddell (representing the Washington DC Chapter), and Deborah Keller (past MLD Secretary, representing the Knowledge Management Division).